FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/driving_robot.md

     - We want these variables to be the value of the axis of the controller we are using to drive the robot.
 So we will set them equal to that by using the joystick getRawAxis method.
     - Controllers return an axis value between 1 and -1 to indicate how far the joystick is pushed up or down.
 Our personal controller returns up as -1 so we want to invert it.
         - In Java you can put a negative “ - “in front of a numeric value to invert it (value * -1)
         - The joystick’s getRawAxis method will get the position value of the axis as you move it.
 The method takes parameter “axis number.”
-(This can be found in the Driverstation software and we will store it in RobotMap).
+(This can be found in the Driverstation software and we will store it in Constants).

     In the execute() method type:

     ```java
-    double moveSpeed = -Robot.m_oi.driverController.getRawAxis(RobotMap.DRIVER_CONTROLLER_MOVE_AXIS);
+    double moveSpeed = -RobotContainer.driverController.getRawAxis(Constants.DRIVER_CONTROLLER_MOVE_AXIS);
-    double rotateSpeed = Robot.m_oi.driverController.getRawAxis(RobotMap.DRIVER_CONTROLLER_ROTATE_AXIS);
+    double rotateSpeed = RobotContainer.driverController.getRawAxis(Constants.DRIVER_CONTROLLER_ROTATE_AXIS);
     ```

     !!!
 Tip